rijine/aks-mgmt/README.md

 4. Using Material date picker for selecting date ( in create user page )
 5. For creating user ( url is user/create )
 6. For user details ( after creating ) url is user/id

-# What not done
-1. Unit tests
-2. No state management used.